 When doing rough pocketing passes, we recommend leaving a constant thickness on the walls and floor of the pocket.
 These can then be evenly removed by a finishing process.

-Special roughing end mills with serrations to break up chips are one of the best tool types for removing material.
+Special roughing end mills with serrations to break up chips are among the best tool types for removing material.
 However, they do produce a poor finish when compared to standard end mills.
 A final finish pass with a standard or finishing end mill will improve the surface finish.

 Lastly, when planning your toolpath, start near the center of the pocket and exit in a counter-clockwise direction.
 The tool will use climb milling while machining the pocket, which offers better cut conditions on rigid CNC machines.